Follow TV Tropes

 • Artificial Human: As with many of the most advanced robots.

 • Decoy Protagonist: Subverted.
-Although he's killed two volumes to the end of the graphic novel, he's ultimately the protagonist for most of the manga, and it's his detective work and his final words that cause the resolution of the manga.
+Although he's killed towards the end of the story, he's ultimately the protagonist for most of the manga, and it's his detective work and his final words that cause the story's resolution.

 • Fake Memories: Europol creates some for him to prevent Gesicht from ever finding out he committed murder.